romz-pl/combinatorial-optimization-problems/05-d-dimensional-knapsack-problem/README.md

 solution can be as hard as finding an optimal solution.

+## Applications

+Most of the earlier contributions to the multidimensional knapsack problem were motivated by a budget planning scenario. (d-KP) is the direct mathematical formulation of a planning task of a decision maker who has to select a subset of projects (i.e. items) out of a list of possibilities, each of which (hopefully) generates a certain profit or benefit while consuming not only a monetary resource as in (KP) but a number of different types of limited resources.
+These can be diverse categories such as office space, available personal, vehicles, machinery, computing power or long-term and short-term financing.

+Applications of a different flavour appear in computer science.
+These include the allocation of processors and databases in a distributed computer system], and the scheduling of computer programs.
+In a context of business organization one applied a (d-KP) model to the problem of allocating shelf space to consumer products in a retail store.
+Other fields of planning and optimization, where (d-KP) frequently appears in the mathematical formulation, are the loading of cargo, cutting stock problems and the scheduling of tasks or projects.

 ## References
 +  H. Kellerer, U. Pferschy, D. Pisinger, Knapsack Problems, 2004, [DOI](https://doi.org/10.1007/978-3-540-24777-7)